Skip to product information

 Golden Russet Apple 3-5 ft branched tree

 Golden Russet is a very sweet, hard fruit that stores all winter.
 This heirloom, thought to have been first discovered in upstate NY, is one of the best sweet-sharp cider varieties.
-Well perhaps best suited for juice, cider or dried apple-rings, it is also suitable for fresh eating and baking.
-Golden Russet ripens in September or October.
+Well suited to cider or dried apple-rings, it is also great for eating and baking.
+The dense almost chewy texture is delightful if you are not looking for a honeycrisp crunch.
+Golden Russet ripens in October.
+The fruit will hang on the trees through light freezes and flavor will continue to improve...

 Standard rootstock: These trees are grafted onto Antonovka standard rootstock, which produces vigorous and disease-resistant full-size trees.
 With a little TLC these trees can last generations.